-Your Board sets the tone and establishes the risk appetite level for SMC Group's ERM to be applied across the organization and to provide reasonable assurance that risks are identified, assessed, managed, monitored and communicated in a timely manner, and aligned to the Group's strategic and business objectives.
-SMC Group's risk governance structure gives due regard to the global Institute of Internal Audit's Three Lines of Defense in Effective Risk Management and Control.
-Its ERM efforts are focused toward risk ownership, controls, compliance and assurance activities.

-Your Audit Committee assists the Board in risk management oversight to ensure risk practices are aligned with established strategic and business objectives, policies are followed, limits are respected and controls established.
-Management and risk owners support, implement, monitor and report ERM processes and policies in their day to day business activities.
-The Internal Audit provides risk assurance on the effectiveness of risk management processes to the Board and Management.
-Your Company has designated Arnel P. Jadormio a licensed Mining Engineer as Mining Risk Officer, to supervise the implementation, reporting, monitoring and enhancement of the ERM process in the mining operations.
+The Board sets the tone and establishes the risk appetite level for the Company's Enterprise Risk Management (ERM) to be applied across the organization and to provide reasonable assurance that risks are identified, assessed, managed, monitored and communicated in a timely manner, and aligned to the Company's strategic and business objectives.
+The Audit Committee per its Board-approved Charter assists the Board in risk management oversight that risk management practices are aligned with strategic business objectives, policies are followed, limits are respected and controls are established.
+Management supports, implements and reports ERM processes and policies in the day to day business activities.